sudara/melatonin_perfetto/README.md

 ### I don't see a trace file

-Did you quit your app gracefully, such as with cmd-Q?
+Did you quit your app gracefully such as with cmd-Q?

 If you instead just hit STOP on your IDE, you won't get a trace file.

 ### My traces appear empty